-The 52-acre Morris Landing Clean Water Preserve contains coastal shrub scrub and forest habitat, salt marsh and tidal creek areas and has over 3,000 feet of shoreline along Stump Sound.
-The preserve is located in the heart of the very productive shellfish growing areas of Stump Sound, and is an excellent site to stage oyster restoration and shellfish enhancement activities.
-Since 2005, the North Carolina Coastal Federation has partnered with other groups to complete several shoreline restoration projects.
+The 52-acre Morris Landing Clean Water Preserve contains coastal shrub scrub and forest habitat, salt marsh, and tidal creek areas and has over 3,000 feet of shoreline along Stump Sound.
+The preserve is located in the heart of the very productive shellfish growing areas of Stump Sound and is an excellent site to stage oyster restoration and shellfish enhancement activities.
+Since 2005, the Coastal Federation has partnered with many groups to complete several shoreline restoration projects.
 Most recently, the fifth phase of the project — constructing a 310-foot living shoreline using oyster sills and marsh grass — was completed in July 2016.

 History of the project

-The North Carolina Coastal Federation and the North Carolina Division of Marine Fisheries (DMF) partnered to submit an application to the North Carolina Clean Water Management Trust Fund to purchase the property.
-In 2004 the Trust Fund awarded almost $1 million in funding to purchase Morris Landing.
-The grant enabled the protection of Morris Landing and opened the doors for projects to restore salt marsh and oyster habitat, enhance public access and recreation, expand shellfish enhancement activities in the area and protect the waters of Stump Sound in Onslow County.
-In 2005 the federation began to improve public access on the Preserve, initiate a multi-phase shoreline restoration project and partner with DMF to create the oyster shell stockpile area and barge loading facility.
+The Coastal Federation and the N.C.
+Division of Marine Fisheries (DMF) partnered to submit an application to the North Carolina Clean Water Management Trust Fund to purchase the property.
+In 2004 the Trust Fund awarded almost $1 million to purchase Morris Landing.
+The grant enabled the protection of Morris Landing and opened the doors for projects to restore salt marsh and oyster habitat, enhance public access and recreation, expand shellfish enhancement activities in the area, and protect the waters of Stump Sound in Onslow County.
+In 2005 the Federation began to improve public access to the preserve, initiate a multi-phase shoreline restoration project, and partner with DMF to create the oyster shell stockpile area and barge loading facility.
 The community-fishing pier was built to enhance public access to the site and prevent vehicles from damaging the estuarine shoreline.

 Water quality has declined since the sound was designated as Outstanding Resource Waters in 1989.
-Today, because of nearby clearing, ditching and development resulting in excessive polluted runoff, most of the sound is closed to shell fishing after one to one-and-a-half inches of rain in a 24-hour period.
-A decline in water quality, coupled with continued high harvest pressure and disease, have stressed the oyster population in Stump Sound.
+Today, because of nearby clearing, ditching, and development resulting in an excessive polluted runoff, most of the sound is closed to shellfishing after one to one-and-a-half inches of rain in a 24-hour period.
+A decline in water quality, coupled with continued high harvest pressure and disease, has stressed the oyster population in Stump Sound.
 Valuable estuarine shoreline salt marsh habitat is being lost to erosion from boat wakes and shoreline hardening.
 The loss of oyster and salt marsh habitat is a critical issue for the public resources of Stump Sound.